 - 1. When you have finished fueling, replace fuel fill cap and wash off any fuel spillage around fuel fill area.
-Discard, in a safe place, any rags you may have used to wipe off fuel spills. - Open bilge compartment and all hatches, windows, doors and compartments closed during fueling.
+Discard, in a safe place, any rags you may have used to wipe off fuel spills. - 2.
+Open engine compartment and all hatches, windows, doors and compartments closed during fueling.
 Inspect these areas for fuel fumes or fuel line leakage visually and by smelling.
-Check out any sign of fuel leakage or any indication of fumes and correct problem before starting the engine.
+Check out any sign of fuel leakage or any indication of fumes and correct problem before starting the engine. - 3.
+Run bilge blower at least four minutes before restarting engine to ventilate engine compartment.